pdjr-signalk/pdjr-skplugin-renotifier/README.md

 The notifier scripts which should be invoked when a notification matching one of the chosen trigger states appears on the trigger path.
-Note that if the plugin's `script/` directory contains no executable scripts, then this list will be empty.
+Note that if the plugin's `script/` directory contains no executable scripts, then these checkboxes will be empty.
 Default is to use no notification scripts.
 Select the script or scripts you wish to use.